tbenthompson/cppimport/README.md

 # I want things to be even easier!
 (Python import hook)

-Modify the first section of the .cpp file and add "cppimport" on the first line of the file (this MUST be on the first line).
+Modify the first section of the .cpp file and add "cppimport" on the first line of the file.
+This MUST be on the first line.
+This is explained further down.

 ```c++
 /*cppimport